Why late earliest occupation of Western Europe ?

 Introduction

 The project aims to question human migrations and peopling: why did the earliest hominins occupy Western Europe later than other portions of Eurasia?
 Early hominins conquered Eurasia long before modern humans, the single Homo species living now on the earth.
-They moved out of Africa rapidly but left Europe empty for almost 1 million years.
+They conquered Eurasia along a rapid Out of Africa movement but left Europe empty for almost 1 million years.

 Environmental Constraints

-Western Europe faced significant environmental constraints.
-This subcontinent is located in a remote corner of Eurasia, but other large Eurasian peninsulas are dead ends as well.
-The mixture of various environments and topographies in Western Europe changed considerably over time.
-The succession of climates caused favorable territories for human occupations to fluctuate.
+Western Europe faced environmental constraints.
+This subcontinent is in a remote corner of Eurasia, but other large Eurasian peninsulas are dead ends as well.
+Certainly, Western Europe's mixture of various environments and topographies changed a lot over time, with the succession of climates causing favorable territories for human occupations to fluctuate.

 Archaeological Evidence

-Archaeology in Asia and the Levant shows that hominins overcame variable climatic conditions and geographies.
-Investigating why Western Europe remained out of the Oikoumen for so long is the focus of our research proposal, LATEUROPE.
+However, archaeology in Asia and the Levant shows that hominins did overcome variable climatic conditions and geographies.
+Investigating why Western Europe has remained out of the Oekoumen for so long is the focus of our research proposal, LATEUROPE.

 Research Proposal

-LATEUROPE is based on datasets of interdisciplinary and behavioral materials, enriched by future fieldwork in several specific sites and biomes from the key period before 500 ka.
-This research will question, at local, regional, and continental scales:
+We base our research on datasets of interdisciplinary and behavioral materials enriched by future fieldwork in several specific sites and biomes from the key period before 500 ka.
+This will question, at the local, regional, and continental scale:

 1. The environmental, geographic, and climatic conditions of Europe compared to the rest of Eurasia.

-2. The characteristics of hominin occupations and behaviors.
+2. The characteristics of the hominin occupations and behaviors.

 3. Whether a minimum degree of cognition was required to thrive in these lands.